SleipnirGroup/Choreo/docs/choreolib/auto-routines.md

 or want to have concurrent command groups running independently that might handoff `Subsystems` to each other.

-Triggers aim to solve these problems by providing a way to define a control flow based on reactions to state that don't allocate `Subsystems` until they are needed.
+Triggers aim to solve these problems by providing a way to define a control flow based on reactions to state that don't require `Subsystems` until they are needed.

 Triggers and composition can be used together to create complex auto routines.
 Both paradigms also support branching in their own way.